jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - Counter (CTR) mode
             - Galois/Counter mode (GCM)
             - Counter with Cipher Block Chaining Message Authentication Code mode (CCM)
+        - Examples of symmetric algorithms: Twofish, Serpent, AES (Rijndael), Camellia, Salsa20, ChaCha20, Blowfish, CAST5, Kuznyechik, RC4/5/6, DES, 3DES, Skipjack, Safer, and IDEA
     - **Asymmetric** encryption: process that uses different keys for encryption and decryption, and in which the decryption key is computationally not possible to determine given the encryption key itself
         - Asymmetric (AKA public key, since one key of a pair is available to anybody) algorithms provide convenient key exchange mechanisms and are scalable to very large numbers of users (addressing the two most significant challenges for users of symmetric cryptosystems)
         - Asymmetric cryptosystems avoid the challenge of sharing the same secret key between users, by using pairs of public and private keys to allow secure communication without the overhead of complex key distribution
         - **Public key**: one part of the matching key pair, which can be shared or published
         - Besides the public key, there is a private key that should remain private and protected
         - Private key secrecy and integrity of an asymmetric encryption process are entirely dependent upon protecting the value of the private key
         - While asymmetric encryption is slower, it is best suited for sharing between two or more parties
+        - Asymmetric encryption provides confidentiality, authentication and non-repudiation
         - Most common asymmetric cryptosystems in use today:
-            - Rivest-Shamir-Adleman (RSA)
+            - Rivest-Shamir-Adleman (RSA): depends on factoring the product of prime numbers
+            - Diffie-Hellman: depends on modular arithmetic
-            - Diffie-Hellman
+            - ElGamal: extension of Diffie-Hellman that depends on modular arithmetic
-            - ElGamal
-            - Eliptical Curve Cryptography (EEC)
+            - Eliptical Curve Cryptography (EEC): elliptic curve algorithm depends on the elliptic curve discrete logarithm problem and provides more security than other algorithms when both are used with keys of the same length
+    - Check out [Practical Cryptography for Developers](https://github.com/nakov/Practical-Cryptography-for-Developers-Book/blob/master/encryption-symmetric-and-asymmetric.md) for a deeper dive
 - 3.6.3 Public Key Infrastructure (PKI)
     - **Public Key Infrastructure (PKI)**: hierarchy of trust relationships permitting the combination of asymmetric and symmetric cryptography along with hashing and digital certificates (giving us hybrid cryptography)
         - A PKI issues certificates to computing devices and users, enabling them to apply cryptography (e.g., to send encrypted email messages, encrypt websites or use IPsec to encrypt data communications)